walterxie/MEP-tutorial/README.md

 </figure>
 <br>

+The gene we have at hand codes for a protein, meaning its sequence can be seen as a series of triplets, or codons, with each codon being later translated into an amino acid (remember the central dogma of molecular biology!).
+A string of aminoacids then constitutes a protein.

+For our purposes, what matters is that we have now known for a while that different positions in each codon evolve at different rates, which has to do with what we call the "genetic code" (look up "genetic code redundancy" online).
-Because this is a protein-coding gene we are going to split the alignment into three partitions representing each of the three codon positions.
+In knowing this, we can incorporate this difference in evolutionary rates by splitting the alignment into three partitions, each representing one the three codon positions.

 To do this we will click the `Split` button at the bottom of the `Partitions` panel and then select the `1 + 2 + 3 frame 3` from the drop-down menu (Figure 2).

 <figure>
 	<img style="width:80.0%;" src="figures//BEAUti_split.png" alt="split alignment">